zhangyin1996/ISP-Teacher/README.md

 ## 3. Train
-+ The command for training ISP-Teacher on 4 RTX6000 GPUs is as following:
++ For BDD100k as an example, the command for training ISP-Teacher on 4 RTX6000 GPUs is as following:
 ```
 python train_net.py --num-gpus 4 --config configs/faster_rcnn_R50_bdd100k.yaml OUTPUT_DIR output/bdd100k
 ```